lun-4/dril-instruct/README.md

 # dril-instruct

-[WIP] can large language models create good shitposts?
+*can large language models create good shitposts?*

 > the idea: take dril tweets, ask Vicuna-13b to generate a prompt that would spit out a dril tweet,
 > do this for all dril tweets. you now have a dataset of instruction2dril.